shafiqdeb/Hotel-Booking-Demand-Analysis/README.md

 ### Data Handling
 Data assessment is carried out to ensure that the data used for further analysis is ready and in accordance with the analysis needs.
 Things to do:

-- Checking for `null` values ​​or missing values ​​in the data
+- Check for `null` ​​or missing values
-- Checking data duplication
+- Perform data type and value consistency
-- Performs data type and value consistency
+- Check for any outliers or unusual values
-- Check for outliers or unusual data
+- Drop any unnecessary columns that are not used in the analysis

 <br>